mandloiabhi/Container-Management-System/README.md

 # Container-Management-System

-we developed a more complete container management tool like Docker.
+Developed a  complete container management tool like Docker.
 The tool will provide the following features:

 Ability to create full fledged debian container images Instantiating new containers from an image